Slipknot (album): 10th Anniversary edition

 On September 9, 2009, Slipknot released a special edition version of the album to commemorate the tenth anniversary of its release.
 It was released in two forms, a digipak and a box set.
 The release date (09/09/09) is a reference to the fact that the band had nine members and had at that point sustained the same lineup since the original release of the album.
 The special edition box set includes: a CD and DVD set featuring all new digipak packaging, with a total of 25 songs including the original album with "Purity" (minus the prelude "Frail Limb Nursery") plus several previously unreleased cuts and demo tracks.
 The DVD, which was directed by percussionist Shawn Crahan, features footage of the band in 1999 and 2000, titled Of the Sic: Your Nightmares, Our Dreams.
 The DVD also features all three music videos released in support of the album, an entire live concert recorded at the Dynamo Open Air, 2000 and "other surprises".
 A "super deluxe" box set version of the re-release contains a T-shirt, patch, collectible cards, key chain, beanie and a note from vocalist Corey Taylor, and comes in packaging that resembles a safety deposit box.

 Track listing

-All songs written and composed by Shawn Crahan, Paul Gray, Joey Jordison and Corey Taylor except where noted:
+All songs are credited to Slipknot (Shawn Crahan, Chris Fehn, Paul Gray, Craig Jones, Joey Jordison, Corey Taylor, Mick Thomson and Sid Wilson) in the original liner notes (Fehn was not in the band for the songwriting); known songwriters listed where noted.